anovos/anovos-docs/docs/api/data_analyzer/stats_generator.md

         where different column names are separated by pipe delimiter “|” e.g., "col1|col2".
         It is most useful when coupled with the “all” value of list_of_cols, when we need to consider all columns except a few handful of them.
-(Default value = []) print_impact
+(Default value = []) use_approx_unique_count
+        boolean, optional
+        This flag tells the function whether to use approximate unique count to compute the IDness or use exact unique count (Default value = True)
+    rsd
+        float, optional
+        This is used when use_approx_unique_count is True.
+        This is the maximum relative standard deviation allowed (default = 0.05).
+        For rsd < 0.01, it is more efficient to set use_approx_unique_count as False print_impact
         True, False
         This argument is to print out the statistics.(Default value = False)